ripterdust/SchoolManagementSystem/diagrams/flow/authentication.md

 # Authentication diagram

-In this section we are going to review how the authentication process works
+In this section we are going to review how the authentication process works, all the logic is stored in the `AuthenticationController.rb` file.

 ## Register